mickekring/ragnar/README.md

 ## Wish list - Roadmap - for the future
 - [x] (v0.6.0) Add dropdown menu to choose source language of audio file - sometimes the language auto detect fails
-- [ ] Local LLM for summary and maybe chat with transcriptions
+- --[ ] Local LLM for summary and maybe chat with transcriptions--
 - [ ] Upload multiple files
 - [ ] Create video with subtitles
 - [ ] Better install instructions